Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Numerical evaluation of the Weil-Petersson metrics using Donaldson's quantization approach

-Furthermore, the K\"ahler structure on $X$ induces one on $\mathcal{J}$ by integration.
-If $X$ is endowed with a Ricci flat metric, such K\"ahler form is compatible with the Weil-Petersson metric on the space of metrics.
-The associated symplectic form is preserved by $\mathrm{Ham}(X,\,\omega)$, hence one can ask for a moment map.
+The K\"ahler structure on $X$ induces one on $\mathcal{J}$ by integration.
+Now, given that $\mathcal{J}$ is a K\"ahler manifold and that the action of $\mathrm{Ham}_{c}(X,\,\omega)$ on $\mathcal{J}$ preserves its associated symplectic form, one can ask for the corresponding moment map.
 Fujiki and Donaldson showed that

-With $scal(\omega)$ the scalar curvature and $scal_0$ its average over $X$.
-Thus, for manifolds $X$ with trivial canonical bundle, the zeros of the Moment map correspond to K\"ahler Ricci flat metrics.
+where $scal(\omega)$ is the scalar curvature and $scal_0$ its average over $X$.
+In the case of K\"ahler manifolds $X$ with trivial canonical bundle, the zeros of the moment map correspond to the space of K\"ahler Ricci flat metrics on $X$.
+This means that the ``quotient'' $\mathcal{J}//\mathrm{Ham}_{c}(X,\,\omega)$ is also the moduli space of Ricci flat metrics on the polarized Calabi-Yau manifold $(X,\,\omega)$.
+Additionally, the symplectic form on this quotient gives rise to a K\"ahler metric on the moduli space which is identical to the Weil-Petersson metric.